rgruener/Terrain_Generator/README.md

 which could be used in computer generated films, games, or simulations.
 Algorithm is based on http://www.gameprogrammer.com/fractal.html

-This project was created for ECE462 Integrated Engineering Graphics at Cooper Union taught by Professor Carl Sable in the Spring 2013 Term
+This project was created for ECE462 Interactive Engineering Graphics at Cooper Union taught by Professor Carl Sable in the Spring 2013 Term

 ## Dependencies ##